Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/display-random-image-from-folder-in-obs-image-source.md

 ```

 ## Installation
+In Streamer.bot in select `Import` from the top left.
+Copy the `Import Code` and paste it into the `Import String`.
-1) in OBS, create an image source and name it.
+In OBS, create an image source and name it.
-2) In Streamerbot, import the code.
-3) Change the arguments to the folder path containing images (only images), and the name of the obs source.
+Change the arguments to the folder path containing images (only images), and the name of the obs source.
 From there, you can adjust how you show/hide the source however you would like.
 > If it doesn't work, you may have to manually bring in the System.IO and System.Drawing references in the Execute code step {.is-warning}